BigSpoon33/obsidianOs/Datacore Examples.md

 	- [ ] auto recipe url to recipe note
 - [ ] spaced repetition plugin
 - [ ] random image switcher sidebar
+	- [x] it works!
+	- [ ] pinterest download board to vault. you can use other tools to do this and then copy them into a folder or vault root.
+	- [ ] image switcher option to look for images based on file extension .gif, .jpg, etc or by folder /Assets/
 - [ ] possible to set values in .jsx from a Settings.md note in the vault. for example a setting for your favorite gif or image where you put the base 64 image string into the settings.md file?